MathiasSJacobsen/HotDrink-DSL/README.md

 ## Release Notes

+### 0.1.1
+Graph view:
+- Removed *Component* from the graph view.
+- Renewed the edge between *constraints* and *methods*.
+Now easier to differentiate between that type of edge, and dataflow edge between *constraints* and *variables*.
+Also the port between *constraints* and *methods* are red now.

+Readme:
+- Added more information about the extension.

 ### 0.1.0
 Initial release.

-***Part of the master theses at the University of Bergen, Informatics department, Software engineering; Development Of Tool Support For A Multiway Dataflow Constraint System Library***
+***Part of the master theses Development Of Tool Support For A Multiway Dataflow Constraint System Library, at the University of Bergen, Informatics department, Software engineering***

 Mathias Skallerud Jacobsen
 [@MathiasSJacobsen](https://github.com/MathiasSJacobsen)